Do you or your team have a problem with meeting deadlines safely? It can be tricky, right?

 - Dedicated Team

 This is the most reliable form to cooperate that we may offer regarding timely completion.
 It means that the full-cycle development team will work under your project.
 Together with the customer, we agree on the project scope, requirements, and deadlines.
-In case of any unforeseen circumstances, we can revise the scope by prioritizing requirements.
+In case of any unforeseen circumstances, we can revise the content by prioritizing requirements.

 - Time and Material